Shindara28/Blue-Team---Codeverse-Cybersecurity-Project/Logs/Attackers IP addresses.md

 | 192.168.0.185    | SSDP M-SEARCH discovery traffic detected           |

 ### Assessment
-The listed IP addresses are internal hosts that exhibited abnormal or noteworthy behavior during packet inspection.
-While no confirmed compromise was identified, the observed activity suggests misconfigurations, background service noise, or indirect involvement in reconnaissance-related traffic.
-Continued monitoring and host-level review are recommended.
+The listed IP addresses are internal hosts that exhibited abnormal or notable behavior during packet inspection.
+While no confirmed compromise was identified, the observed activity may indicate misconfigurations, background service activity, or indirect participation in reconnaissance-related traffic.
+Continued monitoring and detailed host-level review are recommended.